1875 (Meiji 8) year of birth

 Court order against Wada

-Wada corresponds with Vilhjalmur Stefansson and advises him about the arctic.
+Wada corresponds with Vilhjalmur Stefansson and asks him advice about the arctic.

 1920 (Taisho 9) 45 yrs.